-One of the two identical 3-dB hybrid coupler assemblies is shown in Fig 23.37, with drawing details shown in Fig 23.38.
+One of the two identical 3-dB hybrid coupler assemblies is shown in Fig 23.33, with drawing details shown in Fig 23.34.
 The neat tricks of constructing these couplers using the Sage Wireline and SMA connectors was learned from KE3D, who probably "borrowed" it from S57MV.
 Proper wiring of the Wireline to the SMA connectors is very important here, as is having equal lengths of equal-properties coaxial lines from the amplifiers to the couplers.
 Careful attention to small details here pay great dividends in performance.
 Also note the "reversal" of the input lines from the coupler to the amplifiers, needed to compensate for 90° phase shifts of the hybrids.
 Without this input crossover, there would be no RF output!
 The first assembly of this unit had ignored that phase shift and the amplifier input lines had to be "patched" with extension cables to correct for that bit of forgetfulness.

-Templates with additional construction details and PC board layouts are available for each of these two amplifiers from the ARRL.
+Templates with additional construction details and PC board layouts are available for each of these two amplifiers on the CD included with this book.